-\textbf{Backbones.} For comprehensively exhibiting the improvement of the DR4KT framework, we select four commonly-used KT models focusing on different aspects.
+For comprehensively exhibiting the improvement of the DR4KT framework, we select three commonly-used KT models focusing on different aspects.

-$\bullet$ \textbf{DKT} \cite{piech2015deep} is a milestone method that applies RNN to KT, which captures students' hidden knowledge states and shows improvements over traditional KT methods.
+$\bullet$ \textbf{DKT} \cite{dkt} is a milestone method that applies RNN to KT, which captures students' hidden knowledge states and shows improvements over traditional KT methods.

-$\bullet$ \textbf{SAKT} \cite{pandey2019self} is an attention based method employing transformer frameworks in KT.
+$\bullet$ \textbf{SAKT} \cite{sakt} is an attention-based method employing transformer frameworks in KT.
 It aims to model the correlations between different responses from the same student, which is in contrast to the RNN architecture.